rehierl/node-tree-outliner/3-0-0-associations.md

 * `(ni != nj)` for `i,j in [1,k]` and `(i != j)`
 * `n1` is the section's first node, `nk` is the section's last node

-Both of the above definitions technically allow to associate any node with multiple sections.
-Additional rules are therefore required in order to uniquely determine the actual context of a node (i.e. the node's location with regards to the sections of a node tree).
+Both of these definitions technically allow to associate any node with multiple sections.
+Rules are therefore required in order to uniquely determine the actual context of a node (i.e. the node's location with regards to the sections of a node tree).

+**DEFINITION**
+The scope of a section, respectively the scope of a sectioning node, is the range of subsequent nodes that must be associated with a section.

+The scope of a section therefore begins with the section's first node and ends with the section's last node.
+Consequently, any non-empty section has a non-empty scope.

+The scope of an empty section is therefore said to be empty.
+However, an empty section can also be seen to have no scope at all.

 <!-- ======================================================================= -->
 ## Sectioning nodes, NxS